1 / 10

 Handling and ride quality: What is the Hyundai Kona like to drive?

 "It's a simple fact that taller cars tend to handle less fluently than lower ones.
-The physics involved mean a higher car usually rolls more in corners, requiring stiffer suspension to keep its body movements in check.
-These drawbacks afflict all raised-up SUVs and crossovers, but in light cars like the Kona it's harder to find the right balance between comfort and composure, since there's less weight to help smooth out the ride."
+The physics involved mean a higher car usually rolls more in corners, requiring stiffer suspension to keep its body movements in check."

 Hyundai has chosen a stiff setup that means you get sharper handling and less body lean than rivals such as the Citroen C3 Aircross or Renault Captur.
 It stays upright as you turn into corners, generates surprising grip and changes direction deftly, although the lardy hybrid leans over a little more than the featherweight petrol.